GET STARTED | Get Your Fair Cash Offer Today

 New York State requires executors to post a surety bond unless the requirement is waived.
 Three ways the bond requirement is waived:

 1. The will expressly waives the bond requirement.
 Many well-drafted wills include a clause waiving bond for the named executor.
-If the will waives bond, no bond is required regardless of other circumstances.

 When a bond is required, the executor obtains it from an insurance or bonding company.
 The premium is an estate expense — typically a small percentage of the estate value.
-The bond is a financial guarantee that the executor will properly administer the estate.
-Erie County Surrogate’s Court specifies the bond amount when Letters Testamentary are issued.

 Common Questions